 Note payable to Urban Development Fund XLIX, LLC (UDF Lender).
 Interest only is due in quarterly installments beginning on October 1, 2017 through April 1, 2024 at an interest rate of 1.642%.
+As the TAFB-DCI has filed a Full Release Of Lien, upon dissolution of USBCDC Investment Fund 186, LLC, on September 26, 2023, the loan has been recorded in the statement of activities in other revenue, gains, and losses, net in the amount of \$5,364,500 \$ - Note payable to Urban Development Fund XLIX, LLC (UDF Lender).
+Interest only is due in quarterly installments beginning on October 1, 2017 through April 1, 2024 at an interest rate of 1.642%.
 However, on September 16, 2023, TAFB-DCI shall pay to UDF Lender a one-time interim interest payment in the amount of \$7,987 and a mandatory partial payment of principal due in the amount of \$75,000, with the remaining accrued and unpaid interest for such fiscal quarter due and payable on October 1, 2023.
 Commencing with the July 1, 2024 payment and on each payment date thereafter, TAFB-DCI shall make a payment of principal and interest in arrears in an amount necessary to fully amortize the unpaid principal balance.
 Borrower shall make a final payment of all outstanding principal, accrued interest and any and all unpaid fees and other charges owed pursuant to the Loan Documents on October 1, 2051 the maturity date.
-2,135,500 7 500,000
+2,135,500 - Colored Type Col 2,133,300 2,135,500 Less: capitalized financing costs net accumulated amortization (298,519)